laboratorioAI/2020_ROT_SVM_EPN/README.md

 > Run jsontomat.m

 * After executing jsontomat.m two folders will be generated:
-   * TrainingData folder
+   * TrainingData
-   * TestingData folder
+   * TestingData
+* Copy the user folders generated in TrainingData and paste them in the "Data" folder

 ## Instructions for Matlab:
 > Run Main.m